litholight/understanding-ml/book-overview.md

 # Book Overview: Understanding Machine Learning: Concepts, Algorithms, and Mathematics

 ## Purpose of the Book
-The purpose of this book is to provide a deep understanding of machine learning concepts and the mathematics behind them.
+The purpose of this book is to provide a deep understanding of machine learning concepts, algorithms, and the mathematics behind them.
 The focus is on problem-solving and conceptual clarity rather than technical implementation.
 The book aims to explain how machine learning addresses real-world problems, emphasizing the inadequacy of traditional methods and the necessity for advanced techniques.

 ## Target Audience
 This book is intended for students, professionals, and enthusiasts with a basic understanding of mathematics who are interested in learning how machine learning addresses real-world problems.